mystic-finance/mystic-router-integration/README.md

 }
 ```

-> `txRequest` is what you send from the wallet (Step 5). `approval` tells you which token/spender to approve in Step 4, it's `null` when no approval is needed.
-If `feeMode` is `augustus`, the fee handling is already baked into `txRequest.data`; you don't add anything.
+`txRequest` is what you send from the wallet (Step 5). `approval` tells you which token/spender to approve in Step 4, it's `null` when no approval is needed.
+If `feeMode` is `augustus`, the fee handling is already baked into `txRequest.data`; you don't need to add anything.

 ### 4. Set a token allowance